atovmasan/Social-Network/README.md

 A full-featured social network developed as part of the "Samurai Way" course by IT-Kamasutra.
 This project is a Single Page Application (SPA) implementing core features of modern social platforms.

-Important Note: While the project was built following the course, it includes custom improvements and enhancements for better understanding of technologies and skills demonstration.

-🚧 Current Development Status: I'm currently working through the second part of the course and actively improving the project.
-New features, optimizations, and personal enhancements are being implemented regularly.
+✨ Current Status: Actively enhancing the project through the second part of the course, adding new features, optimizations, and personal improvements.

 🚀 Features
 Authentication System: Login and logout with form validation